nmelnick/cbm-ii/tick-circuit/README.md

 This will take a +5V and GND input from a power supply and output a 50 or 60 Hz square wave from J2, depending on the quartz crystal placed at X1.
 This circuit has been prototyped with the 3.93216 MHz crystal, providing 60 Hz.
-The V1 circuit has been ordered and used successfully in a Commodore B128.
-The V2 circuit is on order for testing.
+The V1 and V2 circuits have been ordered and used successfully in a Commodore B128.

 ## BOM